 To protect public safety and maintain a high standard of quality in the pharmaceutical industry, the U.S. Food and Drug Administration (FDA) conducts investigations into companies that manufacture and package drugs.
 Both small start-ups and large pharmaceutical companies may be the subjects of FDA investigations.
 If the inspector observes conditions that seem to violate FDA regulations, they may issue a pharmaceutical warning letter.
-Depending on your company’s regulatory response to the letter, the FDA may close out the investigation or take more serious legal action if deemed necessary.
+Depending on your company’s regulatory response to the letter, the FDA may close out the investigation or take FDA 483 legal action if deemed necessary.

 Though receiving an FDA warning letter is not the end of the world, your company must understand the letter and respond appropriately.
 Conducting an FDA inspection may be necessary for you to achieve compliance, which can pose challenges if you aren’t sure what is expected of you.

 The FDA issues several types of letters to pharmaceutical companies.
 Depending on the situation, you may receive a Form 483, a warning letter or a consent decree.
-A Form 483, which details a number of specific concerns, is issued after an investigation if an inspector sees conditions or practices they believe may violate the Food Drug and Cosmetic Act or other regulations.
+An FDA 483, which details a number of specific concerns, is issued after an investigation if an inspector sees conditions or practices they believe may violate the Food Drug and Cosmetic Act or other regulations.
 An FDA warning letter is issued to a company that has significantly violated FDA regulations and lays out a timeframe for corrections.

 Resolving Compliance Issues at Your Company

-If the FDA issues you a 483 inspection observation or warning letter, Regulatory Compliance Associates® Inc. can assist in developing a response that will be accepted by the Agency and be realistic for your organization to execute.
+If the FDA issues you the unique types of FDA 483 warning letters, Regulatory Compliance Associates® Inc. can assist in developing a response that will be accepted by the Agency and be realistic for your organization to execute.
 We can prepare a strategy and implementation program to help remediate the observations, as well as develop a comprehensive proof book.
-We can also provide independent oversight of your operations during the remediation efforts to help mitigate the impact to ongoing business.

 Our list of services and programs to help with remediation efforts include: